 Students must submit major and personal data (address or telephone number) changes on the appropriate forms available in the Office of Records and Registration as often as changes are made or may update their personal data on the myDESU website.

 Academic work in University courses is measured in semester hours of credit.
 A semester hour is equal to fifty (50) minutes of recitation or lecture work per week for one semester (16 weeks).
 A minimum of two (2) hours of laboratory work yields one semester hour.

 Credit will not be accepted for a course in which a student is not officially registered, nor will credit be granted for the same course twice.

 A grade is reported for each course in which a student is enrolled.
 The grade is an indication of the quality of the student’s performance in a course.

-Grade changes must be approved by the dean of the college or school in which the student is a major during the semester of instruction immediately following the semester the grade was issued.
-Grade changes for undecided majors must be approved by the dean of the College of Arts, Humanities and Social Sciences.
-All grade changes submitted later than the succeeding semester must be approved by the provost and vice president for academic affairs.
+The Dean of the College in which the course is offered must approve grade changes or the school in which the course is offered during the semester of instruction immediately following the semester the grade was issued.
+The Dean of the College of Humanities and Social Sciences must approve grade changes for Academic Enrichment courses.
+All grade changes submitted later than the succeeding semester must be approved by both the Provost and Vice President for Academic Affairs.
 Approved grade changes will be forwarded to the Office of Records and Registration for processing.

 The grading system at Delaware State University is shown below:

 |AU||(Not Computed in GPA)||Audit - Not Taken For Credit|